NuodiLiu/RealTimeTickingSystem/backend/src/signalr/README.md

 1. **Update imports**: Change from `../websocket` to `../signalr`
 2. **Replace class name**: `DeviceGateway` → `SignalRGateway`
-3. **Update configuration**: Add Azure Web PubSub environment variables
+3. **Update configuration**: Add Azure SignalR Service environment variables
 4. **Test functionality**: All existing methods have the same signature

-The SignalR infrastructure maintains full backward compatibility with the websocket interface while providing the benefits of Azure Web PubSub's managed service.
+The SignalR infrastructure maintains full backward compatibility with the websocket interface while providing the benefits of Azure SignalR Service's managed service.

 ## Development

 ### Local Testing

 For local development, you can:
-1. Use Azure Web PubSub's development tier (free)
+1. Use Azure SignalR Service's development tier (free)
-2. Set up ngrok to expose your webhook endpoint
+2. Configure upstream event handlers to point to your local Azure Functions
-3. Configure the webhook URL in Azure portal
+3. Use ngrok if testing from external clients

 ### Testing Without Azure